mariohernandez/mariohernandezio/src/blog/responsive-images-image-styles.md

 - It is limited to news article images
 - It lacks information about the image dimensions or aspect ratio

-One key best practice of image styles is that they should be reusable.
+One goal with image styles is to make sure they are reusable.
 The more reusable an image style is the less image styles you will need to create which in turn becomes easier to manage.
 The main issue with the image style above ("Homepage news article images"), besides the 3 bullet points we called out, is that is not reusable.
 The name of it limits us to only use it on the homepage and only for news article images.
 If we want to display similar images elsewhere, we would need to create another image style maybe with the same parameters as the first one.
 You may be asking yourself, wait, why can't we use the same image style elsewhere?
 Technically you can, but think about how confusing it will be to use an image style called "Homepage news article images", not on the homepage and not on news article images.

 ### Creating reusable image styles